dsl-logo

 You’ve viewed 20 of 0 items

-A construction loan is designed for borrowers building a home or investment property.
-It can also be used for major renovations or structural works on an existing property.
-You may need a construction loan when you purchase:
+A construction loan, also known as a ‘building loan’, is designed for borrowers constructing a new home or investment property.
+It can also be used for a house and land package, as well as major renovations or structural improvements to an existing property.

 A construction loan works similarly to a standard home loan, but with some key differences.